Feeding DanBred Piglets

 - In the first 2 – 3 days, activate/stimulate the piglets every 2 hours to eat and drink.
 Use a long trough feeding or floor/mat feeding with space for all piglets to eat together.
 The use of feed + water, 1:2 (gruel feeding) is even better as long as the pigs do not get wet.

-- For every section in nursery use separate boots and hygienic powder on floor.
+- For every section in the nursery use separate boots and hygienic powder on the floor.

 - The first 7 days post weaning add some potato starch (10 gram/pig) and rolled barley/oat (100 gram/pig) onto the pen floor or in the feeder.
 Continue with rolled barley/oat for another 7 days.
 In pens with clear signs of diarrhea use potato starch every day.

 - Allow 2 – 4 days with every diet change for a smooth transition

 - Controlling the diet change, the table shown below is useful.
 It will save money because workers adjust more according to piglet size and not days.

 - Attention for every pig every day and individual care and treatment when needed.

 - Have hospital pens ready for sick pigs and use them

 Reduce antibiotics and zinc oxide

 During the development of new strategies under the restriction of using less antibiotics and zinc oxide (ZnO), a low protein strategy has emerged in the first phases; 6-9 kg and 9-15 kg.